As Drug Costs Soar, People Delay Or Skip Cancer Treatments

 List prices for oral cancer drugs doubled from 2011 to 2016, rising from an average of $20 for a day's supply to $40, according to Express Scripts, a pharmacy benefit manager.
 Six of the 39 cancer drugs on the market in 2010 doubled or tripled in price by 2016; one quadrupled in price; one drug's price increased eightfold.

-Treating melanoma patients with the highest dose of Keytruda, an immune therapy that has led to long-term remissions in some patients, including former president Jimmy Carter, could cost more than $1 million a year.
+Treating melanoma patients with the highest dose of Keytruda, an immune therapy that has led to long-term remissions in some patients, including former President Jimmy Carter, could cost more than $1 million a year.

-Such costs are leading to soul-searching by doctors, who often struggle to help patients decide if drugs are worth the consequence of depleting their life savings, or going into debt or even bankruptcy.
+Such costs are leading to soul-searching by doctors, who often struggle to help patients decide whether drugs are worth the consequence of depleting their life savings, or going into debt or even bankruptcy.

 "My job is to prescribe the best treatment," says Dr. Yousuf Zafar, associate professor of medicine and public policy at the Duke Cancer Institute in North Carolina.
 "But I'm not doing my job if I prescribe a drug and walk away and leave them with tens of thousands of dollars in immediate debt."